fastbatchai/docstring-generation/lessons/lesson-3-sft.md

 trainer.train()
 ```
 I won't detail all the parameters in the `SFTConfig` (check [documentation](https://huggingface.co/docs/trl/v0.24.0/en/sft_trainer#trl.SFTConfig) for more details).
 However, I will comment on the parameters that impact the training:
-- `dataset_text_field`: this is a crucial parameter that specify to the trainer where to find the training prompts
+- `dataset_text_field`: This is a crucial parameter that specifies to the trainer where to find the training prompts
-- `bf16`: When set to True, the model (e.g., the LoRA matrices) is finetuned in mixed-precision.
+- `bf16`: When set to True, the model (e.g., the LoRA matrices) is fine-tuned in mixed-precision
-- `gradient_accumulation_steps`: Along with `per_device_train_batch_size` determines the batch size used to finetune the model.
+- `gradient_accumulation_steps`: Along with `per_device_train_batch_size`, this determines the effective batch size used to fine-tune the model
-- `report_to`: integrate the trainer with Weights and Biases for experiment tracking
+- `report_to`: Integrates the trainer with Weights and Biases for experiment tracking

-Check [train.py](../autoDoc/train.py) to see the full implemetation.
+Check [train.py](../autoDoc/train.py) to see the full implementation.

 ## Training Infrastructure using Modal

 Modal provides a powerful serverless platform for running ML workloads.
-To launch the training on Modal, we need to setup the training infrastructure:
+To launch the training on Modal, we need to set up the training infrastructure:

-### Container Image Configuration:
+### Container Image Configuration

-Modal Image is the environment in which Modal coda runs.
-To define an Image is typical to start from a base Image like a Debian Linux container and afterwards chain the different methods to customize the image.
+Modal Image is the environment in which Modal code runs.
+To define an Image, it is typical to start from a base Image like a Debian Linux container and then chain different methods to customize the image.
 For example, the `uv_pip_install` method is used to install the needed dependencies in the environment using the `uv` package.
-Further, the `env` command add environment variables.
+The `env` command adds environment variables.
 For more information, check the official [documentation](https://modal.com/docs/guide/images).

 ```python
 import modal